RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 ### Files:

 - **config.py**: a configuration file to set different variables that are part of the process of the DNN training and compression.
-The user should modify this file based on the specific requeriments.
+The user should modify this file based on the specific requirements.

 - **compressionMain.ipynb**: main Jupyter Notebook file to perform model training and compression.